El Nacional (Venezuela): History

 The newspaper's first director was poet Antonio Arráiz (1903–1962).
 In the newspaper have contributed many of the most recognized Venezuelan writers.
 Arturo Úslar Pietri, one of the most important intellectuals of the country, wrote for more than fifty years in an opinion column in the newspaper.
 Former editors include José Ramón Medina and Miguel Otero Silva.
 The newspaper is directed by Chief Editorial Officer Miguel Henrique Otero, grandson of the founder, and by chief executive officer Manuel Sucre.

 Political stance and editorial opinion

-El Nacional would become quite critical of the second Carlos Andrés Pérez administration, joining opponents such as the Attorney General Ramón Escovar Salom and journalist José Vicente Rangel, culminating in his impeachment in 1993.
+El Nacional became quite critical of the second Carlos Andrés Pérez administration, joining opponents such as Attorney General Ramón Escovar Salom and journalist José Vicente Rangel, culminating in his impeachment in 1993.
 The newspaper would likewise be critical of Hugo Chávez government.
 In its 10 April 2002 editorial (the day before a failed right-wing coup d'état against President Chávez), it described Chávez as "a contumacious liar" and called upon the citizens that "today we have to go out to the streets today to show this knave who is in power that we Venezuelans are decent and dignified people".
 On the following day editorial, the newspaper reacted positively to the political crisis leading up to the coup saying that "this battle is coming to an end".